 The dramatic improvement in arm contour following arm lift surgery can greatly enhance your body image.
 A smooth, toned arm that matches your body image and personal goals does, however, come with visible scars.
 This is a fair trade-off to achieving a body contour that matches your body weight and proportion.

 The results of arm lift will be long-lasting, provided you maintain a stable weight and general fitness.
 As your body ages, it is natural to lose some firmness.
 However, most of your improvement should be relatively permanent.

 How Much Does a Arm Lift Cost in Raleigh?

-At your consultation, Kristen or Laura will provide you with a detailed individual estimate given your surgeon’s recommendations.
+At your consultation, the cosmetic coordinator will provide you with a detailed individual estimate given your surgeon’s recommendations.
 Please click here if you would like a generalized price estimate.